jrm98/PyTextEdit/README.md

 - While in developer's mode, "[devMode]" will be displayed at the top of the UI next to the program's name

+To run the program, enter the following command: python3 ~/*pathname*/pytext.py

-Note: the bash script "run.sh" will not work if it is not given
+*Note: the bash script "run.sh" will not work if it is not given
-      execute permissions
+      execute permissions*

 Supported Commands:
 - new <*filename*>